-If the student has paid more than the amount that is owed, a refund is made within 45 days of date of withdrawal.
-However if the amount owed is more than the amount the student has paid, then the student is responsible for the amount owed and should make arrangements to pay the balance owed.
+If the student has paid more than the amount that is owed, a refund is made within 45 days (1) of the last day of attendance if written notification has been provided to the institution by the student, or (2) from the date the institution terminates the student or determines withdrawal by the student (date of determination).
+However, if the amount owed is more than the amount the student has paid, then the student is responsible for the amount owed and should make arrangements to pay the balance owed.